The Insurance Crisis in Louisiana :: What You Need to Know

 Dana Wattigney

 Moving from Nebraska in middle school, Dana considers herself a New Orleanian 25 years later.
-She now lives in Belle Chasse with her husband Ryan, 10-year-old Mila, and 6-year-old Rex.
-As a local Mortgage Lender, there is nothing more satisfying for her than helping people achieve their homeownership goals.
+She now lives in Belle Chasse with her husband Ryan, 12-year-old Mila, and 8-year-old Rex.
+As the Executive Director of the YMCA in her community, she is very involved in all aspects of family life.
 You can find her on the weekend doing DIY projects, cheering on LSU or the Saints, and spending time with her family.
 A lover of all revelry, there is no festival, concert, or event that she won't go to!
 Catch her with the Krewe of Cleopatra each Mardi Gras.
 She gets out of town with her kids as much as possible, they enjoy the outdoors, especially the mountains & the beach.
 Affectionately known as "Dana Dolittle" to her friends, you can expect her to have a random animal she is trying to help at any given time.
 Dana loves to write & says there are no topics off limits.

 1 COMMENT